 Once Alteryx has been added to Okta, you can configure SAML in the Alteryx Server’s System Settings.

 1. In Alteryx System Settings, click next until you navigate to Gallery > Authentication, and select SAML authentication as your Authentication Type.
-The ACS Base URL field should auto-populate with your Gallery's URL.
+The ACS Base URL field should auto-populate with your Gallery's URL (note that if you have SSL enabled it should be reflected in the Gallery's address as https instead of http)

 2. In Select an option for obtaining metadata required by the IDP, select either IDP Metadata URL or x509 certificate and IDP SSO URL.
 Either option will work for Okta, so we suggest using the IDP Metadata URL option, because it simplifies set up.
 If you are interested in the X509 certificate and IDP SSO URL set up, please see the PingOne article.